The list of .gov.uk domain names.

 Domain registration is requested via an Internet Service Provider (ISP) to the technical administrators of the .gov.uk second level domain, JANET(UK).
 JANET(UK) acts as the domain name registry, holding information on which domain names are registered and who owns them on behalf of Cabinet Office.

 Cabinet Office is responsible for approving requests for new domain names and any appeals.
-The .gov.uk domain name approvals and appeals process is described online.
+Read guidance about .gov.uk domain name approvals and appeals process.

 About the list of .gov.uk domains